ProtoSchool/beijing/README.md

 ### Upcoming

-We hope the upcoming events could be design and held by community enthusiasts together ，so we specifically open the discursive issue for upcoming event planning ： https://github.com/ProtoSchool/beijing/issues/6
+We hope that upcoming events will be designed and held by community enthusiasts together, so we've opened a discussion issue for upcoming event planning ： https://github.com/ProtoSchool/beijing/issues/6

 ### Past

-Here are the resources about all the activities we have in the past.
+Here are the resources about all the activities we've had in the past.

 Hope to help you learn and review or as a demonstration for upcoming activities.